contensis/api-delivery-js/README.md

 # api-delivery-js
 Contensis JavaScript Delivery API implementation written in TypeScript.

-This allows the querying and retrieval of entries, content types and projects in javascript.
+This allows the querying and retrieval of entries, content types and projects in JavaScript.

 It can be used in any ES2015 compatible project.
 * Angular